 Research Project for Students

-The student research project will study civic activism in terms of practices and notions of political participation that engage the state ‘from below’.
-We will focus on two kinds of activism that are of specific salience across the Caucasus and the wider post-Soviet space: claims to space and claims to voice.
-Another core aim of the project is to engender the experience of working together in multinational teams: 20 students from the three South Caucasus countries and Germany will be introduced to the practice of fieldwork, anthropological methodology and the organization of a research project.
+The student research project did study civic activism in terms of practices and notions of political participation that engage the state ‘from below’.
+We did focus on two kinds of activism that are of specific salience across the Caucasus and the wider post-Soviet space: claims to space and claims to voice.
+Another core aim of the project was to engender the experience of working together in multinational teams: 20 students from the three South Caucasus countries and Germany were introduced to the practice of fieldwork, anthropological methodology and the organization of a research project.